Creative and geometric times in physics, mathematics, logic, and philosophy: Two times in physics

 \section{Two times in physics}

 In order to illustrate different concepts of time in physics, let us start from an example.
 Let us ask the following scientific question: what will be the weather like, say on the field hockey pitch of Geneva, exactly in one month from now?
 One can envision several procedures to reply to this question.
-On the one hand, it is possible to use the equations of motion of all the involved molecules of air, water vapour, etc., to calculate their evolution and so predict the weather in Geneva in a month time.
+On the one hand, it is possible to use the equations of motion of all the involved molecules of air, water vapor, etc., to calculate their evolution and so predict the weather in Geneva in a month's time (thereby applying an algorithm, which is by definition a set of finite instructions).
 On the other hand, one can wait exactly one month, let the process develop, and finally observe the weather in Geneva.
-In-between, one could spend one week to collect more data -- or merely waste a week -- and only then start computing the evolution of all air molecules.
+In-between, one could spend one week to collect more data and only then start computing the evolution of all air molecules.
 Let us concentrate on the two first mentioned extremal procedures.
 The question that we ask here is: Are these two procedures talking about the same unique concept of time, or are there multiple ones that play a role in physics?
 We contend that there are (at least) two different concepts of time, as exemplified by the two procedures above.